TheLazySquid/Gimloader/README.md

 ## Development

 Information on developing plugins can be found in [the wiki](https://github.com/TheLazySquid/Gimloader/wiki/Plugin-Development).
+Keep in mind that Gimloader is still being developed, and apis may change or be removed without warning.